KarelZe/edu/adv_ml/01_self_test.md

 - F: *Give a brief explanation of categorical, binary, ordinal and numeric variables.*

+---

 - F: *Which steps are part of the CRISP-DM model?
-Explain them in-depth.
+Explain them in-depth.*

+---

 - F: *Explain common techniques for data gathering.*
-- A:

   - **Bulk downloads:** Downloading large amounts of data.
 Often done using sophisticated software.
   - **APIs:** Accessing data through machine readable interfaces.
 Examples include Google Maps API.
   - **Web Scraping:** Extraction of data from websites.
 Often done using bots and web crawlers or manually.

+---

 - F: *Why is it desirable to work on normalized data?*

-- A: Some algorithms require normalized data, such as $$k$$-means clustering, which is 'isotropic' in all directions of space and therefore tens to produce more or less round  shapes.
+  Some algorithms require normalized data, such as $$k$$-means clustering, which is 'isotropic' in all directions of space and therefore tens to produce more or less round  shapes.
 Not standardizing data would give more relative on variables with a smaller variance. ([See here.](https://stats.stackexchange.com/a/21226))

+---

 - F: *Explain common techniques to analyse the relationship between variables.*
-- A:
   - A scatter plot (or scatter diagram) is used to show the relationship between variables
   - Bar plot for high dimensional data
   - Mean graph for categorial data
   - Correlation analysis

+---

 - F: *How can missing data be replaced?
 Explain.*
-- A:

   - **mean based imputation:** i. e. mean is calculated from all observations
   - **median based imputation:** Same as above but with median.
   - **stratified imputation:** i. e. structure of data is considered for replacements.
 E. g. missing height is different for gender male and female.
   - **regressed imputation:** i. e. replacing missing values by predictions of a regression model

+---

 - F: *Explain 3 patterns in which missing data can occur.*
-- A:

   - **Completely random / MCAR:** Missing values have no pattern.
 Can not be predicted.
   - **Missing at random / MaR:** Missing values can be predicted using other data available for observation.
 Assign a categorial value.
   - **Latent, yet unknown variable:** Missing value depends on latent and highly correlated variable.

+---

 - F: *What is a training, test and validation set for?*
-- A:
   - **Training set** is used to fit all potential models
   - **Validation set** is used to select a model
   - **Test set** is used to estimate the predictive power on unseen data

+---

 - F: *What is the risk with tuning hyperparameters using a test dataset?* 🧑‍🚒

-- A: Tuning model hyperparameters to a test set means that the hyperparameters may overfit to that test set.
+  Tuning model hyperparameters to a test set means that the hyperparameters may overfit to that test set.
 If the same test set is used to estimate performance, it will produce an overestimate.
 Using a separate validation set for tuning and test set for measuring performance provides unbiased, realistic measurement of performance.
 (Berkley p.
 14)

 ## Multiple Linear Regression